fieldtrip/website/getting_started/bids.md

   - [Neurodata Without Borders](/getting_started/nwb) (`.nwb`)
   - Multiscale Electrophysiology File Format

-Furthermore, there are a number of BIDS extension proposals (so called BEPs) that are likely to be part of the BIDS specification in the future.
-Some of these
+Furthermore, there are a number of BIDS extension proposals (so called BEPs) that are likely to be part of the BIDS specification in the near future.
+Some of these are:

 - PET, see <http://bids.neuroimaging.io/bep009>
   - NIfTI format (`.nii` and `.nii.gz`)